insure logo

 Most flood insurance policies (and all NFIP policies) come with a 30-day waiting period before coverage becomes active.
 This is to prevent people from purchasing coverage only when a storm is bearing down on them.

 If your building is in a low-to-moderate risk area, you may be eligible for a Preferred Risk Policy according to FEMA.
 A Preferred Risk Policy comes with the lowest premiums available through NFIP.
-While you may not think you need coverage in a low to moderate risk area, roughly 26 percent of all NFIP flood claims occur in the low-to-moderate risk areas.
+While you may not think you need coverage in a low to moderate risk area, roughly 26% of all NFIP flood claims occur in the low-to-moderate risk areas.

 How much does renters flood insurance cost?